Jukamala/Flowers/README.md

 can come from the same parents, `{Test Genes}` the genes of the flower to do the test with.
 If your test yields a color from `{accepted colors}` it is safe to continue.

+#### Testing
+Testing steps are what makes breeding route so much faster than the reliance on good routes.
+Many runs of the algorithm showed that there is surprisingly only on test which was useful at all:\
+Test a flower variant with a seed flower.
+The desired flower variant can create offspring that the other can't.
+The wrong flower variant is not detectable.

+Simpler test where you can detect wrong or correct flowers are to weak to make a difference.
+Stronger test where you can test against other flowers except seed flowers don't allow for better and faster routes because getting other flowers as testers is too expensive.

 ### Further explanation and proofs:

 The characteristic that is the hardest to obtain is the excepted breeding 'trys',